adumortier/gardenthat/README.md

 <a href="https://ibb.co/fpgZSxG"><img src="https://i.ibb.co/FwrcWDq/Screen-Shot-2020-04-16-at-5-27-44-PM.png" alt="Screen-Shot-2020-04-16-at-5-27-44-PM" border="0"></a>

-Gard(in) That was built on a rails framework that is linked with two different Sinatra microservices.
+Gard(in)That is built on a rails framework and uses two separate Sinatra microservices.
 Our plant microservice houses a database of basic plant information and is tied to GrowStuff's API (see acknowledgments section below).
-Our second microservice ties into Google Calendars.
-OAuth is also through Google.
+The plant microservice takes in partial or complete searches and returns a list of plants stored in its database.
+Users can also search plants through a catalog of over 800 plants.
+Our second microservice ties into the Google Calendars API.
+A GardenThatApp Google calendar is created the first time users sign in (through Google OAuth) and our second microservice adds notifications to their calendar based on the plants they've added to their garden(s).

 Our Plant MicroService can be found here: https://github.com/nkeller1/plant_search

 Our Notification MicroService can be found here: https://github.com/adumortier/notifications

 ![alt text](app/assets/images/demo_gardenthat.gif)

 ### Built With

-* Ruby on Rails
+* Frameworks: Ruby on Rails, Sinatra
-* Sintra
-* Deployed With Heroku
+* Deployment: Heroku
-* PostgreSQL
+* Database: PostgreSQL
+* Testing: RSpec, RackTest, SimpleCov, Capybara (test coverage > 90%.)
-* Bootstrap
+* Front-End Design: Bootstrap
-* RSpec
-* RackTest
-* Travis CI
+* Continuous Integration: Travis CI
-* A forge of amazing RubyGems
+* ... and a forge of amazing RubyGems!

 ### Schema